jasongrimes/grimesit-mm/_pages/services.md

 Consider that most managed service providers are probably using AWS or something comparable themselves, so you'll pay them whatever you'd pay AWS anyway, plus the additional markup for their services.
-Some are worth it,
+Some will be worth it.
+Some will not.
-some are not.

 **Bare metal** servers can still be run in this day and age, especially if you enjoy that sort of thing.